opalmedapps/docs/docs/index.md

 # Opal Documentation

-!!! tip "We have just gone open source! :tada:"

-    This site is currently under construction while we add more details and information to support our open source community.
-    New information will be added regularly.
-    Please check back for updates.
-    To report an issue with this site, please create an issue on our [issue tracker](https://github.com/opalmedapps/docs/issues).

 This is the technical documentation for [Opal](https://www.opalmedapps.com) – the open source patient-in-the-loop data platform.
 We've grouped together information on using, contributing, and deploying Opal.